 PainLabMunich

-The PainLabMunich is led by Markus Ploner.
-We are based at the Department of Neurology of the Technical University of Munich (TUM).
-The lab is part of the TUM Innovation Network Neurotech and the TUM-Neuroimaging Center (TUM-NIC).
-Markus is member of the Collaborative Research Centre 1158.
+Led by Markus Ploner, our lab is closely linked to the Center for Interdisciplinary Pain Medicine and the Department of Neurology of the Technical University of Munich (TUM).
+The lab is part of the TUM Innovation Network Neurotech, the TUM-Neuroimaging Center (TUM-NIC), and the Collaborative Research Centre 1158.
 Our research is funded by the Deutsche Forschungsgemeinschaft.

 News